 This blog was started on Blogger in March of 2013 as a project for one of my high school classes.
 I was to post a few assignments on it, yet was also allowed to post about anything that peaked my interest.
 It just so happened that I wanted to post, well, reviews.
-After the class was done, I decided to keep going with the blog and review shows for fun – albeit with a couple of name changes along the way.
-In April 2017, I began posting on the current WordPress URL.
+After the assignments were done, I decided to keep going with the blog and review shows for fun – albeit with a couple of name changes along the way.
+In April 2017, I moved to the current URL, powered by WordPress.

 According to Alexa, last time I checked, I am about the 20,000,000th most popular website on the web.
 Not too bad for a blog with cheesy origins.

 I also run a Futurama retrospective blog on the side – called Blog of Wonton Burrito Meals.
-It’s not as big a priority, however, with updates pretty sporadic.
+It’s not as big a priority, however, with updates being sporadic.